ghrcdaac/cumulus-disaster-recovery/README.md

 ### Collection configuration
-To configure a collection to enable Disaster Recovery, add the line `"granuleRecoveryWorkflow": DrRecoveryWorkflow"` to the collection configuration:
+To configure a collection to enable Disaster Recovery, add the line `"granuleRecoveryWorkflow": "DrRecoveryWorkflow"` to the collection configuration:
 ```
 {
   "queriedAt": "2019-11-07T22:49:46.842Z",